 Wear shoes that offer good support for your ankles.

-Dry your racket handle frequently to prevent blisters.
+Dry your racket handle often to prevent blisters.

 Health tips for racquetball

-Always wear eye protection when playing, advises the American Academy of Family Physicians (AAFP).
+Always wear eye protection when playing, says the American Academy of Family Physicians (AAFP).
 Buy eye guards that have been certified by the American Standard of Testing and Materials.
-If you wear eyeglasses, wear eye guards over them; your eyeglasses are not designed to provide enough protection.
+If you wear eyeglasses, wear eye guards over them.
+Your eyeglasses are not made to give enough protection.

 Drink plenty of fluids before you play.
-The AAFP recommends 16 to 32 ounces of water or other fluids one to two hours before you begin.
+Drink 16 to 32 ounces of water or other fluids 1 to 2 hours before you begin.

 If you feel pain or cramping, stop the game.